roy28neha/my_first_project/README.md

 Flipped the data from a messy 498-column layout into a clean, easy-to-read timeline using Pandas .melt().

 ** Fixed missing Data:
-filled missing tracking values using smart forward-filling (.ffill()) so the charts didn't have random gaps.
+filled missing tracking values using forward-filling (.ffill()) so the charts don't have random gaps.

 ** Cleaned Up Blank Labels:
 Found empty spaces in the region column and grouped them cleanly under an 'All Provinces'.